Monarchy New Zealand

 Monarchy New Zealand is a national, non-partisan, not-for-profit organisation whose purpose is to promote, support and defend the constitutional monarchy of New Zealand.
 In addition to the general public, the organisation's membership includes a number of academics as well as numerous lawyers and political figures.
-It is currently chaired by Sean Palmer.
+It is currently chaired by Dr Sean Palmer.

 Aims and principles

 According to its website, Monarchy New Zealand's aims and principles include: